bbachain/metrics/README.md

-# metrics-tee
+# Metrics

-Metrics-tee is a simple node.js http service that accepts http requests and forwards them to multiple other endpoints.
+Metrics is a simple node.js http service that accepts http requests and forwards them to multiple other endpoints.
 It was built to send [BBA Chain](https://bbachain.net/) node metrics to multiple influxdb instances.

 ## Prerequisites